Live Webinar:

 Katie Olson, JD, attorney/faculty at William Mitchell School of Law, is spearheading the innovative Trauma-Informed Advocacy in Legal Systems Certificate Program there.
 She is also training director for the Zero Abuse Project and a volunteer attorney for the Children’s Law Center, representing children in foster care in child protection cases.
 She will pass along key considerations involved in developing and implementing trauma-informed practices.
 She will also provide information about available resources.

-Russ Turner, MA, MS, director of the People Incorporated Training Institute, explains what trauma is and how it impacts people.
+A third speaker explains what trauma is and how it impacts people.
 Attendees will learn how to identify office environments and staff and attorney behaviors that can re-traumatize and impair communications with clients, often unintentionally.
 You will also receive specific guidance on how to transform a practice from one that re-traumatizes, or risks re-traumatizing, clients into one that empowers while improving and enhancing relationships with them.
-Russ is a dynamic presenter who believes that adults learn best when they are challenged, the material is applicable to work situations, and sessions are interactive and engaging.
-He encourages but does not require attendees to interact with him during presentations.

 This is a 3-hour live webinar.
 It will be offered two times, first on April 26, 2022 from 8:00 a.m. to 11:05 a.m.
 CDT, and again on May 17, 2022 from 8:00 a.m. to 11:05 a.m.
 You may register and attend the course twice if you wish; however, you can only receive CLE credit for attending one of the courses.